 This development application has been prepared in response to the matters discussed at the pre-lodgement meeting.
-A number of measures, investigation and modifications to the design have resulted from the advice provided at the meeting.
+A number of measures, investigations and modifications to the design have resulted from the advice provided at the meeting.
 The following key aspects are noted:

+- Acid sulfate soils assessment

+- Biodiversity flora and fauna assessment

 - Lighting impact assessment

-- Refinement of the lighting design to satisfy the current obtrusive lighting standards
+- Refinement of the lighting design to satisfy the current obtrusive lighting standard

-- Biodiversity flora and fauna assessment

-- Acid sulfate soils assessment

-- Preliminary contamination assessment